vctrubio/metana.io/adventures.md

 - Glimps of ERC20 tokens

+## WEEK 2 -- 24 FEB

+- longer then expected, but solid understanding into what a ERC20 Token is and its derivitives.

+* DIVE INTO erc720 token, NFT. {ownerAddress}{nftAddress}.json

+- ** Reflection (WEEKLY TAGS) **
   [^1]: Insights and interest in nvim.
 I can taste the power, first implementation of markdown using the syntax